Rockets vs. Clippers prediction, odds, spread, time: 2026 NBA picks for Tuesday, Feb. 10

 How to make Rockets vs. Clippers picks

 Two players are projected to top 20 points in scoring, while another eight players score more than 9 points.
 Given that, and the spread trends with these squads, SportsLine's model has the total being eclipsed by double-digits.
-The model has the Over (210.5) hitting in 67.6% of simulations in an A-rated pick.
+The model has the Over in 62% of simulations.

 It also says one side of the spread hits well over 50% of the time.
 You can head to SportsLine to see the model's NBA picks.